nwilson512/gravmin/user/pages/02.documentation/default.md

 The bulk of the complexity with the site lies in the Documentation section, since that's what I do.

+Specifically within documentation:
+* how modular documentation works
+* how this site works, full steps for setting this site up
+* how my API works

 Other parts of the site:
-my written articles
+* my written articles
-my resume/cv
+* my resume/cv

 ### Modular Content Management